 - 1 teaspoon ground cumin

-- 2 (28-ounce) cans whole peeled plum tomatoes in puree, undrained
+- 2 cans (28-ounces each) whole peeled plum tomatoes in puree, undrained

-- 2-3 cups cooked, shredded chicken (I used this awesome method)
+- 2-3 cups cooked shredded chicken (see note)

 - Chopped onions, corn chips, grated cheddar, sour cream, avocado (for garnish)